 Soundbreaker bars are designed to improve the sound insulation of walls and ceilings significantly.
-The soundbreaker bars effectively separate plasterboard and soundproof panels from the stud frame or ceiling joist.
+Acoustic hangers effectively separate plasterboard and soundproof panels from the stud frame or ceiling joist.
 The decoupling of the building structure from the plasterboard reduces sound transferring from room to room.

 Soundbreaker Bars on Walls

 Reduce sound transfer between rooms by attaching the acoustic hangers to timber and metal studs.
 Fix the bars horizontally across studs at 600mm centres and fix the boarding to the corrugated fixing flange.

 The soundbreaker bars will reduce the sound that transfers through walls by absorbing sound that would normally vibrate through the wall’s structure.
 The unique design decouples the plasterboard from the stud frame.

 Soundbreaker Bars on Ceilings

 Soundproof ceilings with soundbreaker bars when they are installed on timber ceiling joists.
 Bars are attached at right angles to the joist.
 Spacing for the bars on ceilings should be approximately 400mm centres.
-The bars reduce the sound that transfers through the ceiling by absorbing sound that would normally vibrate through the ceiling’s structure.
+These acoustic hangers reduce the sound that transfers through the ceiling by absorbing sound that would normally vibrate through the ceiling’s structure.
 The unique design decouples the plasterboard from the ceiling joist.

 Acoustic Hangers for Part E Separating Ceilings

 If you are creating separate dwellings between floors for either new build or conversion projects, you should use soundbreaker bars to construct the ceiling.
 Ensure your project complies with Building regulations by incorporating soundbreaker bars, acoustic insulation and two layers of acoustic plasterboard.
 Finalise the construction with a suitable floor covering comprising either acoustic underlays or floating floors.
 For more information on complying with Part E, please call 01423 339163, alternatively get in touch by sending us a message, contact us.